 I couldn’t find any updated information on the ATM situation prior to my trip – but it turns out that both islands have ATMs.
 Koh Yao Noi had several ATMs around the island, on Koh Yao Yai it was a little bit more difficult – two out of the three available ATMs were out of order when I visited.
 Luckily, the third one worked!

-Note that there are no actual banks on the islands though, which means you won’t be able to exchange money.
+Note: There are no actual banks on the islands though, which means you won’t be able to exchange money.